Cracker Barrel: Community involvement

-LGBT policies
+LGBTQ policies

 In early 1991, an intra-company memo called for employees to be dismissed if they did not display "normal heterosexual values".
 According to news reports, at least 11 employees were fired under the policy on a store-by-store basis from locations in Georgia and other states.
 After demonstrations by gay rights groups, the company ended its policy in March 1991 and stated it would not discriminate based on sexual orientation.
 The company's founder, Dan Evins, subsequently described the policy as a mistake.
 From 1992 onward, the New York City Employees Retirement System, then a major shareholder, put forward proposals to add sexual orientation to the company's non-discrimination policy.
 An early proposal in 1993 was defeated, with 77 percent against and only 14 percent in support, along with 9 percent abstaining.
 It was not until 2002 that the proposals were successful; 58 percent of company shareholders voted in favor of the addition.
 The Cracker Barrel shareholder proposals set a precedent for the use of shareholder power to change company hiring policy.

 Between 2008 and 2021, Cracker Barrel raised its rating in the Human Rights Campaign's Corporate Equality Index from 15 to 80 by adding sexual orientation non-discrimination policies and training programs.
-Beginning in 2016, the company adopted a pro-LGBT stance, developing an internal diversity council which included LGBT members.
+Beginning in 2016, the company adopted a pro-LGBTQ stance, developing an internal diversity council which included LGBTQ members.
 Since 2017, the company has sponsored Out & Equal, a workplace-equality non-profit organization.